Getting The New iPhone 15? Read This First

 - Instalment plans with a credit card: This should be considered as a last resort if you need to get a new iPhone and can’t pay the full price upfront.
 As Apple resellers offer instalment plans that are tied to credit cards, you might be able to apply for an instalment plan to manage the monthly payments on it.

-One thing to consider before you buy an iPhone is the fact that whether you really need to buy the latest model.
+One thing to consider before buying an iPhone is whether you really need to buy the latest model.
 Older iPhone models are still a good deal as they can last easily up to 4 years with the constant updates that Apple provides.